 Edit journey settings

-Access your journey settings to change the journey name, manually add or remove contacts from the journey, or choose whether contacts can repeat the journey after they complete it.
+Access your Journey Settings to change the journey name or marketing objective, manually add or remove contacts from the journey, or choose whether contacts can repeat the journey after they complete it.